rahji/oscxyz/README.md

 2. In Settings, touch "OSC" and enter the host IP address and port (outgoing) using the values you typed in the terminal
 3. Also in Settings, touch "Options" and turn on "Accelerometer (/accxyz)"

-You should start seeing the accelerometer OSC messages appear in the terminal window where oscxyz is running.
+You should start seeing the accelerometer OSC messages appear in the terminal window where oscxyz is running (unless you used the `--quiet` flag).

+## Examples

+Look at this [separate repo](https://github.com/rahji/oscxyz_clientdemos) for some p5.js examples.

+## Issues

+* This currently only works with TouchOSC, I think.
+This is because it's the only phone app that I've seen that includes all three axes in one OSC message.
+I will update this tool to work with other apps (like [MultiSense Osc](https://play.google.com/store/apps/details?id=edu.polytechnique.multisense.release&hl=en_US&gl=US)), but I'm hesitant to go too far since I intend to make a more comprehensive OSC tool with many more options - probably this summer.
+* oscxyz doesn't handle OSC bundles - only messages.